PhinchApp/Phinch/CONTRIBUTING.md

 Phinch is an open-source app for visualizing biological data.

-In 2014 we created the original [Phinch webapp](https://github.com/PitchInteractiveInc/Phinch/) to help scientist visualize biological data.
+In 2014 we created the original [Phinch webapp](https://github.com/PitchInteractiveInc/Phinch/) to help scientists visualize biological data.
 Now we're brining Phinch to the desktop to enable updated formats, larger datasets, and a fresh new interface.

 This documents is a set of guidelines for contributing to Phinch on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.